About the position

 - Connections with community organizations.

-- Valuable news room knowledge and a better understanding of how to work in a production environment.
+- Valuable newsroom knowledge and better understanding of how to work in an editorial environment.

-- A safe space for dialogue and different values.
+- A safe space for discourse and differing values.

 Short answer responses